cockroachdb/docs/cockroachcloud/quickstart.md

     <a href="quickstart-trial-cluster.html"><button class="filter-button page-level">CockroachCloud Dedicated</button></a>
 </div>

-This page guides you through the quickest way to get started with CockroachDB by setting up a free CockroachCloud Serverless cluster with the default options and minimal connection security.
+This page guides you through the quickest way to get started with CockroachDB by setting up a free CockroachCloud Serverless cluster with the default options.
 For information on how to create a CockroachCloud cluster with other options, see the [Learn more](#learn-more) section.

 {% include cockroachcloud/free-limitations.md %}